idimitrakopoulos/illuminOS/README.md

 # illuminOS

 An open-source MicroPython based SDK for ESP8266 WiFi-enabled microcontrollers.
-It enables you to focus on your actual project by providing ready-made functionality for tedious stuff
+It enables you to focus on your actual project by providing ready-made functionality for tedious stuff.

 ## Main Features